-The school has created this policy to clearly define the legal responsibilities of the headteacher, governing board and LA when responding to exclusions, to ensure that they are dealt with both fairly and lawfully, and in line with DfE statutory guidance.
-This policy also aims to secure a child's right to an education despite having been excluded, by ensuring that appropriate arrangements are in place.
+The school has created this policy to clearly define the legal responsibilities of the headteacher, Governing Body and LA when responding to pupil suspensions and exclusions, to ensure that they are dealt with both fairly and lawfully, and in line with DfE statutory guidance.
+This policy also aims to secure a child's right to an education despite having been suspended or excluded, by ensuring that appropriate arrangements are in place.